intel/ipu6-drivers/README.md

 	patch/v6.8/*.patch
 	```
 - For kernel v6.8. patch/v6.8/0002-media-Add-IPU6-and-supported-sensors-config.patch will change the related Kconfig & Makefile.
+- For latest linux-firmware repo, apply patch/linux-firmware/0001-Add-symbolic-link-for-Intel-IPU6-firmwares.patch to it to make driver work.
 - Copy repo content to kernel source **(except Kconfig & Makefile at drivers/media/pci/intel and drivers/media/i2c as they are modified by patches in previous step)**.

 - Enable the following settings in .config